fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 From the point of view of regular F# coding there is very little difference between these.

-## Design Principle: Kind A and Kind B are similar, not awkwardly different
+## Design Principle: Kind A and Kind B are syntactically similar, not awkwardly different

 C# has both Kind A (C# 7.0 tuples) and Kind B (C# 3.0 anonymous objects) mechanisms, but they sit awkwardly alongside.
 They use a different syntax, and the C# 3.0 feature is very limited in scope.
 It is hard to transition from one to the other without losing things.
 This means they are hard for C# programmers to learn how to use well, and different members of the same team will use these mechanisms differently and conflictingly.
 We want to avoid this.